CALCRIM No. 219. Reasonable Doubt in Civil Commitment Proceedings

 instruction on a presumption that the allegations of a mentally disordered offender

-the respondents in extended insanity commitment and extended juvenile
+respondents in extended insanity commitment and extended juvenile commitment

-commitment proceedings are entitled to an instruction on the presumption.
+proceedings are entitled to an instruction on the presumption.
 (Pen.
+Code,

-provides respondents in commitment extension hearings the rights constitutionally
+respondents in commitment extension hearings the rights constitutionally enjoyed by

 1401 [122 Cal.Rptr.2d 384]; Pen.
 Code, § 1026.5(b)(7); Welf. & Inst.
 Code,